 Framework integration

 Winter Thread spawns a PHP CLI process per task.
 Inside a framework or a web SAPI, you usually need to tell it which PHP to run, where the child bootstrap lives, and how to sign payloads.
-All of that lives on one Engine you bind once at application startup.
+All of that lives on a Launcher you bind once at application startup.

-Configuration goes through a single seam: Thread::bindEngine().
+Configuration goes through a single seam: Thread::bindLauncher().
 Call it once, early — in a

 service provider’s boot(), a container bootstrap, or any file every process loads (including

 Swoole workers).
-Every Thread::start() afterwards uses the bound engine.
+Every Thread::start() afterwards uses the bound launcher.

-you bind nothing, Thread::engine() lazily creates one — so you only bind when you need an
+If you bind nothing, Thread::launcher() lazily creates one — so you only bind when you need an

 override.